enuchi/React-Google-Apps-Script/README.md

 ## Extending this app
 - You can split up server-side code into multiple files and folders using `import` and `export` statements.
-- Make sure to expose all public functions including any functions called from the client with `google.script.run` as well as onOpen.
+- Make sure to expose all public functions including `onOpen` and any functions you are calling from the client.
 Example below shows assignment to `global` object:
 ```
 const onOpen = () => {
   SpreadsheetApp.getUi() // Or DocumentApp or FormApp.